What is Thyroid Carcinoma?

-What research is happening for Thyroid Carcinoma?
+What research is carried out for Thyroid Carcinoma?

 This is mainly happening in adult patients with Thyroid Carcinoma, and involves testing new drugs which target the thyroid cancer specifically, after standard treatment has failed.
 This rarely needs to be considered in children with Thyroid Carcinoma as their results are so good.

-What is EXPert doing for children with Thyroid Carcinoma?
+What is EXPeRT doing for children with Thyroid Carcinoma?

-The EXPert group is working for children with Thyroid Carcinoma in many ways:
+The EXPeRT group is working for children with Thyroid Carcinoma in many ways: